Martinomagnifico/reveal.js-fsfx/README.md

 # reveal.js-fsfx
-A plugin for [Reveal.js](https://revealjs.com) that enables buttons to enter or exit fullscreen; with optional delay to go to a next slide.
-The plugin also toggles classes on elements at fullscreen events.
+A plugin for [Reveal.js](https://revealjs.com) 4, that enters or exits fullscreen, and toggles classes on certain elements.

-Sometimes you would like to have a button that starts a presentation *and* goes fullscreen at the same time, or rather *almost* the same time.
+Sometimes you would like to have a button that starts a presentation *and* goes fullscreen at the same time.
 This plugin does just that.
 And some other things.

 Here's a [demo](https://martinomagnifico.github.io/reveal.js-fsfx/demo.html) of a project that uses the FsFx.js plugin.